jafingerhut/p4lang-tests/README-small-examples.md

 result has returned back from the table search.

+## `switch-subset5`

+This is not intended as a tiny example where you will want to look through the dependencies and understand them all in a short amount of time.
+This is intended as a fairly large subset of `switch-orig` for use in analysis.

+The only P4 source code changes are in the file includes/p4features.h, and can be described as disabling these features:
+* INT (INband Telemetry?)
+* sFlow
+* egress ACL
+* MPLS
+* IPv6
+* tunnels

+Quick comparison between 'size' of `switch-orig` vs. `switch-subset5`:

+* ingress
+** number of tables: 83 vs. 53
+** critical path with separate match/action (latencies 9/1): 101 vs. 90
+** critical path with RMT pipeline: 13 stages vs. 11 stages ** total primitive actions in all tables: about 725 vs. about 425

+* ingress
+** number of tables: 41 vs. 16
+** critical path with separate match/action (latencies 9/1): 82 vs. 40
+** critical path with RMT pipeline: 12 stages vs. 5 stages ** total primitive actions in all tables: about 750 vs. about 125

 ## `switch-orig`

 I have not tried to count the number of possible mutually exclusive